edespino/cloudberry-site/docs/deploy-cbdb-with-single-node.md

 ##### Disable IPC object deletion

 Disable IPC object deletion by setting the value of `RemoveIPC` to `no`.
-You can set this parameter in the `/etc/systemd/logind.conf` file of Cloudberry Database.
+You can set this parameter in the `/etc/systemd/logind.conf` file of Apache Cloudberry.

 ```
 RemoveIPC=no